 ROBERT E. GRESE is the editor of The Native Landscape Reader, for which he also wrote the introduction.
 He is a professor of landscape architecture at the University of Michigan, where he serves as the director of the Matthei Botanical Gardens and Nichols Arboretum.
 He wrote the introduction to the LALH reprint edition of O. C. Simonds’s Landscape-Gardening (1920) and is the author of Jens Jensen: Maker of Natural Parks and Gardens (The Johns Hopkins University Press, 1998).
 Grese is particularly interested in the restoration and management of urban wilds and the role such lands can play in connecting children and families with nature.
 He was featured as the LALH Preservation Hero in the 2010 issue of VIEW.

 CAROL GROVE, Ph.D., is the author of Henry Shaw’s Victorian Landscapes: Missouri Botanical Garden and Tower Grove Park, which was named an Outstanding Academic Title by Choice magazine and won an Independent Publisher Bronze Medal in Regional Nonfiction.
 Grove is an adjunct assistant professor of American Art and Architecture at the University of Missouri–Columbia, where she teaches courses in landscape studies.
-With Cydney Millstein, she is currently coauthoring a forthcoming LALH book about Hare & Hare, a landscape architecture firm based in Kansas City, Missouri, and founded in 1910.
+With Cydney Millstein, she is the coauthor of the forthcoming LALH book, Hare & Hare, Landscape Architects and City Planners.

 KENNETH I. HELPHAND, FASLA, the author of Lawrence Halprin, is professor emeritus of landscape architecture at the University of Oregon.
 He has written four previous books and numerous articles.
 An Honorary Member of the Israel Association of Landscape Architects, Helphand is a former editor of Landscape Journal and chair of the Senior Fellows at Dumbarton Oaks.